maybesmurf/monorepo-1/README.md

 - API Server Nodemon works
 - Front-end talks to backend talks to database!

+## Active Task

+- Firebase...almost works.
+Current error is: `Error: Cannot start the Authentication Emulator without a project: run 'firebase init' or provide the --project flag`

 ## Need to:

-- Figure out how different environments work for dev/testing/stage/prod
 - A db seed with Prisma
 - Scripts to make life so easy
+- Figure out how different environments work for dev/testing/stage/prod
+- Figure out k8s

 # How to Use